mhorvath122/ITS_Project/README.md

 The main purpose of the project is an implementation of a robot control system, based on traffic sign recognition.
 For traffic sign recognition we used deep learning technology.
 The controlling of the robot uses Robot Operation System (ROS) framework.

-Important files are this GitHub repository:
+Important files are in this GitHub repository:
 * mydata folder: it's the dataset, we merged it from 2 different datasets.
 * ITs.py: Code to train our model.
 * labels.csv: Contains the 6 different labels of the traffic signs, what we're like to recognize.